I love olive oil, and it is hard for me to narrow the five best olive oil brands.

 I consume a lot of olive oil each year, therefore I like to make sure I use the best.

 What is Olive Oil?

-Olive oil is essentially a fruit juice!
+Olive oil could essentially be classified as fruit juice!

-In this guide, I hope I can help you find the best olive oil brands as well as some very good everyday olive oils.
+In this guide, I hope I can help you find the best olive oil brands, as well as some very good everyday olive oils.

 Types of Olive Oil

-Virgin Olive Oil unlike its extra virgin sister, will be second press and with a lower acidity, a good flavor, but not necessarily the best.
+Virgin Olive Oil, unlike its extra virgin sister, will be second press and with a lower acidity, a good flavor, but not necessarily the best.